What is an Expense Ratio? Learn How to Calculate and Affects of High or Low Expense Ratio

 High expense ratios for mutual funds can significantly impact your financial outcomes.
 To identify funds with lower expense ratios, consider the following:

-• Most Exchange-Traded Funds (ETFs) are passively managed index funds, designed to mirror a specific index, making them cost-effective compared to the average mutual fund.
+- Most Exchange-Traded Funds (ETFs) are passively managed index funds, designed to mirror a specific index, making them cost-effective compared to the average mutual fund.

-• Index mutual funds, also passively managed, generally have even lower costs than ETFs, but they come with certain drawbacks relative to ETFs.
+- Index mutual funds, also passively managed, generally have even lower costs than ETFs, but they come with certain drawbacks relative to ETFs.

 What is a Good Expense Ratio for a Mutual Fund?

 The ideal Total Expense Ratio (TER) differs based on the investment strategy and fund type, making it challenging to pinpoint a universally “good” TER.
-Generally, a lower expense ratio is preferable, as it can help you to maximize returns.
+Generally, a lower expense ratio is preferable, as it can help you to maximise returns.
 However, the TER should be evaluated in the context of the fund’s investment strategy, as a higher TER may be justified if the fund has a history of delivering higher returns.

 Therefore, it is also important to consider the TER, which includes other costs associated with investing.
-In general, you should aim for a TER that is as low as possible while still aligning with your investment goals and strategy.
+In general, you can aim for a TER that is as low as possible while still aligning with your investment goals and strategy.

 Impact of Expense Ratio on Fund Returns